saishftw/ai-recruiter/README.md

 Each candidate is scored based on the following criteria:

 - **Job Title Match**
-  Compares the candidate’s current job title with the role specified in the JD using fuzzy string matching.
+  Compares the candidate's current job title with the role specified in the JD using fuzzy string matching.

 - **Skill Match**
   Each skill in the JD is tagged with a priority level.
 Candidate skills are compared using fuzzy matching, and matches above a set threshold contribute to the skill score based on their importance.

 - **Qualification Match**
-  JD-specified degrees and fields of study are normalized and matched against the candidate’s educational background.
+  JD-specified degrees and fields of study are normalized and matched against the candidate's educational background.
 A valid match requires:
   - A normalized degree type match in the degree hierarchy
   - A field of study match above a defined fuzzy threshold

 - **Semantic Profile Match**
-  The candidate’s entire profile is embedded using a sentence transformer and compared to the JD embedding using cosine similarity.
+  The candidate's entire profile is embedded using a sentence transformer and compared to the JD embedding using cosine similarity.
 This captures alignment in responsibilities, objectives, and experience.

 ### Skill Matching Logic